 Fun training nurtures regular training

 We believe balancing play and competition is key.
 Both are important objectives and do sometimes overlap; just watch a “playful” relay race between two groups of our tri kids.
-Competition often equals fun for the children.
+Competition often equals fun for children.
 However, we try to vary between game and competition.
-This way the children will be able to develop both (social) values from playing and having fun together as well as develop crucial values and (mental) strengths associated with competition.
+This way, the children will be able to develop both (social) values from playing and having fun together as well as develop crucial values and (mental) strengths associated with competition.

 Equally important is our club feeling.
-At all times the children should feel to be part of one Sun Tri Sports team.
+At all times, the children should feel to be part of one Sun Tri Sports team.
 We do not allow subgroups to be formed.
 At every training session, we actively work to create our “one-group-mentality”.
 New kids, joining the club, are assigned to more experienced “mentor kids” that, during the first weeks, have the task to make sure the new members feel at ease and will feel part of the team.
 Those mentors are even being told to prioritise the mentorship over their own training.
-Guess how important they feel and how much effort they put in such crucial task!
+Guess how important they feel and how much effort they put in such a crucial task!

 – The Sun Tri Sports Coaches